customink/gigo/README.md

 The GIGO gem is not likely the proper solutions.
 If you have bad encodings in your database, you should fix them and write consistent encodings.
 That said, if you have no other choice, GIGO can help.

-This gem depends on one of the many public forks of `CharDet` for ruby.
+This gem depends on a series of transcoders including `ActiveSupport::Multibyte#tidy_bytes` along with one of the many public forks of `CharDet` for ruby.
 Since `CharDet` is not a public gem and following proper semantic versioning, we have decided to vendor the [kirillrdy/rchardet](http://github.com/kirillrdy/rchardet) repo.
 We have even made sure that our vendored version stays in our namesacpe by using `GIGO::CharDet`.
 So if you have another version bundled, feel confident that the two will not conflict.

-We use `GIGO::CharDet` to do the grunt work of finding the proper encoding of an untrusted string.
-Once found, we use the [EnsureValidEncoding](http://github.com/jrochkind/ensure_valid_encoding) gem to either force an encoding while removing any non-convertable characters.

 ## Usage